 In addition, PETA worked with singer and animal rights activist P!nk to raise awareness of the cruelty of the wool industry: She spoke up for sheep by narrating PETA’s video exposé of the wool industry.

-PETA and our international affiliates in Australia and Europe have also held a variety of colorful protests over the years.
+PETA entities in Australia and Europe have also held a variety of colorful protests over the years.
 In New York, for example, a bevy of nude beauties—with the Australian flag painted on their bottoms—protested outside the annual Aussie Ball while PETA members showed video footage of mulesing on body-screen TVs.